SALajes/FEUP_SDIS_1stProj/README.md

 # sdis1920-t1g07
-Scripts were developed in order to run the program more esily, these can be found in "demo" folder of this project's root.
+Scripts were developed in order to run the program more easily, these can be found in "demo" folder of this project's root.

 To run the scripts, please go to the demo folder.